William Walker Professor Emeritus of Mathematics, Research Professor

 number theory as well.

-"Moufang Polygons" (co-author: Jacques Tits), Springer Monographs in
+"Moufang Polygons" (co-author: Jacques Tits), Springer

 "The Structure of Spherical Buildings," Princeton University Press,